rstudio/rstudio-docker-products/README.md

 make package-manager
 ```

-You can alter what exactly is built by changing server-pro/Dockerfile, connect/Dockerfile, and package-manager/Dockerfile.
+You can alter what exactly is built by changing `server-pro/Dockerfile`, `connect/Dockerfile`, and `package-manager/Dockerfile`.

-You can then run what you've built to test out with the run commands.
-For instance to run the server-pro container you've built:
+You can then run what you've built to test out with the `-run` commands.
+For instance, to run the server-pro container you've built:
 ```
 make server-pro-run
 ```

 Note you must have a license in place, and all of the other instructions in separate sections above are still relevant.

 If you have created an image you want to use yourself, you can push to your own image repository system.
-The images are named rstudio-server-pro, rstudio-connect, and rstudio-package-manager.
+The images are named `rstudio-server-pro`, `rstudio-connect`, and `rstudio-package-manager`.